The 5 Best BDC Stocks to Buy Now

 Of course, focusing on newer companies is potentially a lot more exciting (and lucrative).
 But it's also generally going to be riskier than private equity.

-Hercules Capital is the largest BDC in the world that is focused primarily on venture lending.
-And as you might expect in this space, its biggest focuses are in technology, healthcare, software as a service and renewable energy.
+And, as you might expect in this space, its biggest focuses are in technology, health care, software as a service (SaaS) and renewable energy.

 Nearly all of HTGC's portfolio is invested in debt investments, and the vast majority of those debt investments are floating-rate instruments.

-Like most of the other BDC stocks featured here, Hercules keeps its quarterly dividend relatively conservative and tops it up with supplemental dividends as cash flows allows.
+Like most of the other BDC stocks featured here, Hercules keeps its quarterly dividend relatively conservative and tops it up with supplemental dividends as cash flows allow.

 Related content